Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 By: Guillaumej
  Weight: l1iidisdiisdilsdojdujfdfkdjdjdgoodgim good girldeques Project will start Jan 25, 2024 6ii:00 AM, must end by Jan 31, 2024 6:00 AMudfhfh
-Checker will be released at Jan 31, 2024 6:00 AMlaslsdjsjhsjaikasioasioasoias'd Conceptsidisdikskskskha kinjfencode
+Checker will be released at Jan 31, 2024 6:00
+Conceptsidisdikskskskha kinjfencode
 For this project, we expect you to look at this concept:kkkdjdjd lluwuekskskdjdjdjkkk